ohtuprojekti-Elisa/elisaohtuprojekti/README.md

 ### Launching the app in Unity
 1. Clone this repository to your local device.
+2. Locate project in unityhub and download the correct unity editor build by clicking the project.
-2. Open the cloned project in Unity.
+3. Open the cloned project in Unity.
-3. Make sure you are connected to the University of Helsinki's network.
+4. (Optional) Make sure you are connected to the University of Helsinki's network.
 [Steps to Connect to OpenVPN](https://helpdesk.it.helsinki.fi/kirjautuminen-ja-yhteydet/verkkoyhteydet/yhteydet-yliopiston-ulkopuolelta)
-4. Join a game in CS2 as a **spectator** OR play a demo by using playdemo command in CS2 console and downloading the demo and putting it to Counter-Strike Global Offensive/game/csgo
+5. (Optional) Join a game in CS2 as a **spectator** OR play a demo by using playdemo command in CS2 console and downloading the demo and putting it to Counter-Strike Global Offensive/game/csgo
+6. Make sure the correct scene is selected.
+Go to File -> Open scene -> Scenes folder -> open Main Vr Scene.unity
-5. Enter the play-mode in unity (optional: Activate the simulator to use vr controllers when testing with pc)
+7. Enter the play-mode in unity (optional: Activate the simulator to use vr controllers when testing with pc)
+Note: Unity can be slow.
+Be patient and give it time.

 ## Documentation
 ### Architecture